Landlord Compliance Checklist

 Section 8 Possession Grounds

-The grounds landlords must use to regain possession after May 2026.
+The grounds landlords must use to regain possession.

 Periodic Tenancies Explained

-Fixed-term tenancies are replaced by periodic tenancies from May 2026.
+Fixed-term tenancies replaced by periodic tenancies from 1 May 2025.

 Rent can only be increased once per year under the new rules.